On a trip to Patagonia, I found myself with 1 day in Santiago, the capital of Chile. And I’m so glad I did!

 Weather

 Chile’s seasons are opposite to those in the northern hemisphere.
 Winter, from May through August, is cold and dry with occasional snowfall in some areas.
 Summer, from December to March, brings warm weather, perfect for outdoor activities.
+Even though it can be hot, it’s typically pretty dry.

 Spring, from September through November, is also a great time to visit.
 There are fewer tourists, and prices tend to be lower, making it an excellent season for travel.